Aliases for CDC25A Gene

 GeneCards Summary for CDC25A Gene

 CDC25A (Cell Division Cycle 25A) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is CDC25C.
+Diseases associated with CDC25A include Retinoblastoma and Ataxia-Telangiectasia.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and E2F mediated regulation of DNA replication.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
+An important paralog of this gene is CDC25B.

 Tyrosine protein phosphatase which functions as a dosage-dependent inducer of mitotic progression.
 Directly dephosphorylates CDK1 and stimulates its kinase activity.
 Also dephosphorylates CDK2 in complex with cyclin E, in vitro.

 Cdc25 is a dual specificity phosphatase with three isoforms in mammalian cells - Cdc25A, B and C. Cdc25 activates cdk complexes that drive the cell cycle.
 Cdc25 is involved in the DNA damage checkpoints and is known as a key mediator of cell cycle progression.